randyridge/cluster-wip/README.md

 ### trust yourself

+Let git know this is a safe space

 ```bash
 git config --global --add safe.directory /workspaces/cluster
 ```

 ### install updates and install nmap and dnsutils (for dig):

+Let's get our devcontainer up-to-date and install nmap and dig which we'll use later

 ```bash
 sudo apt-get update && sudo apt-get upgrade